kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Most models are sensitive to quirky differences between prompts.

-**Llama 2 / SentencePiece models**: when using a Concat-Class style prompt, it's possible to achieve higher accuracy by abandoning the chat format.
+**Llama 2 / SentencePiece models**: only ``{prompt} {completion}`` formats are possible, unless :mod:`cappr.huggingface.classify_no_cache` is used.
+In other words, ``end_of_prompt`` cannot be the empty string; it's always a whitespace.
+Another quirk is that when using a Concat-Class style prompt, it's possible to achieve higher accuracy by abandoning the chat format.
 See, e.g., the `Llama 2 COPA demo`_.
-Moreover, instead of setting ``end_of_prompt=" "``, consider adding this whitespace to the end of the ``prompt`` string.
+The placement of whitespaces can also affect performance.
+Instead of setting ``end_of_prompt=" "``, consider adding this whitespace to the end of the ``prompt`` string.

-I'll update these notes as more quirks are discovered.
+These notes will be updated as more quirks are discovered.
 For now, if you don't already have a good feel for the model, consider experimenting with things like:

 - using the chat/instruction format or not